dlenski/stravacli/README.md

 This will download activity files from Strava.
 By default, it will download them in the same format they were originally uploaded, but TCX or GPX format may also be requested with `-t tcx` or `-t gpx`.

-It is only possible to download your _own_ activities, not activities recorded by other athletes.
+It is generally only possible to download your _own_ activities, not activities recorded by other athletes, but the `--scrape` option _may_ allow you to circumvent this in some cases.

 ### Options